-Kari Debal (Devil Curry) – a Portuguese Eurasian community specialty in Malaysia and Singapore.
-It is a fiery chicken dish usually served during Christmas.
+Kari Debal (Devil Curry) is a Portuguese Eurasian fiery chicken dish usually served during Christmas in Malaysia and Singapore.

 Kari Debal or Devil Curry is the specialty of the Kristang people, the Portuguese Eurasian community in Malaysia and Singapore dating back to the Portuguese conquest of Malacca in 1511.
 There are all kinds of theories about the interesting name of this curry and most assumed that it has to do with its very spiciness.
 That notion is further reinforced by the fiery coloration of the curry coming from the grounded red chilies in the gravy.